shalivan/shalivan.github.io/_posts/PSY/13-01-01-Motivation.md

  - `Intrinsic` -  (internal or inherent) motivation, Personal Gratification. last longer. rate higher! better (autonomy, agency, progression, feedback, opportunity).
 But can feel bad i.e. if you are obligated to your self
  - `Extrinsic` - External. inspired by outside forces Rewards shape to do but risk of shifting motivation.
 Use when needed (money) But! can feel autonomous if enough choices.
 Goal oriented

+ intrinsic motivation (volitional play) or extrinsic motivation (compulsive play) - "for fun" vs due to compulsion (F2P game design and for gamification design much of game design in those spaces *relies* on compulsion loops and extrinsic rewards..)

 | | |
 |--|--|
 Competence  |sense of progression, sense of being in control Interact with activities. everyone want be best